 Source: *United States Bureau of Labor Statistics

 Variable career options exist in the area of heating, ventilation, air conditioning and refrigeration, depending on a candidate's prior education.
-Some positions graduates might pursue include HVAC installers and mechanics, and HVAC engineers.
+Some positions graduates might pursue include HVAC installation or HVAC engineering.
 Opportunities could also exist in HVAC control systems.

 Installation and Maintenance